-The second most common malignancy among Indian women is gynaecological malignancies.
+Gynaecological malignancies are the second most common malignancy among Indian women.
 It is important to treat these cancers as early as possible.
 CARE Hospitals provides specialist surgical services for gynaecological cancer diagnosis, staging, treatment & care.
 This includes:

 Our department offers the full spectrum of cutting-edge surgical techniques, from laparoscopic (keyhole) surgery for cervical and endometrial cancer to ultra-radical pelvic and abdominal surgery for ovarian cancer.
 We place equal emphasis on preventive oncology and run free cancer screening camps as well as use state-of-the-art colposcopy to diagnose and treat pre-cancers and early cancers.